 “I recently attended a presentation in which you demonstrated the work you were doing to reduce soil erosion and contamination.
 I was very impressed with your accomplishments.
 Because my research background covers similar ground, I wanted to reach out to discuss any openings you may have for a lead researcher.”

 Detail Your Readiness and Flexibility

 Are you willing to travel extensively?
 What about working outside in varying weather conditions?
 Some environmental scientists may even live outside.
-How soon can you start?
+How soon can you start, especially if you need to relocate?
 Is working weekends something you are willing to do?

 In the last paragraph or so of your letter, answer these questions.
 Let the hiring manager know when you would be available to start, your schedule of availability, and any accommodations you would be willing to make to do the job.

 Environmental Science Cover Letter Sample in .docx Format

 Environmental Science Cover Letter Example – Text Format